Rgtemze/HyperDiffusion/README.md

 ## Training Plots

 We share training plots for better reproducibility.
-Links take you to Weights & Biases reports.
+Links take you to Weights & Biases reports. (_Note: Some links sometimes don't work for unknown reasons_)

 [Plane](https://api.wandb.ai/links/ziyaer/9korb518) | [Car](https://api.wandb.ai/links/ziyaer2/s528ygbt) | [Chair](https://api.wandb.ai/links/ziyaer2/y9pbdzwh) | [4D Animals](https://api.wandb.ai/links/ziyaer2/2xzc3fcn)

 ## Acknowledgments

-We mainly used codebases of [SIREN](https://github.com/vsitzmann/siren), [G.pt](https://github.com/wpeebles/G.pt) papers to build our repository.
+We mainly used codebases of [SIREN](https://github.com/vsitzmann/siren) and [G.pt](https://github.com/wpeebles/G.pt) papers to build our repository.
 We also referred to [DPC](https://github.com/luost26/diffusion-point-cloud) for codes like evaluation metrics.
 We used [OpenAI Guided Diffusion](https://github.com/openai/guided-diffusion) as our diffusion backbone.
 [LDM](https://github.com/CompVis/latent-diffusion) codebase was useful for us to implement our voxel baseline.

 ## Citation
 If you find our work useful, please cite using the following BibTex entry: